Steve Longa: Early life

-Longa lived in Yaoundé, Cameroon before moving to the United States at the age of 12.
-His family then settled in Saddle Brook, New Jersey, where Longa attended Saddle Brook High School and was recruited to play American football, a sport he had never played before.
+Steven Longa was born on September 29, 1994 in Yaoundé, Cameroon.
+He lived in Yaoundé before moving to the United States at the age of 12.
+His family then settled in Saddle Brook, New Jersey, where he attended Saddle Brook High School and was recruited to play American football, a sport he had never played before.
 He began playing football his freshman year of high school.

-He played linebacker and running back at Saddle Brook High School.
-He earned Second Team honors in the Carpenter division of the Bergen-Passaic Scholastic League (BPSL) in his sophomore year in 2009.
-He totaled 76 tackles, four sacks, 751 rushing yards and eight rushing touchdowns his junior year in 2010, earning First Team honors in the Meadowlands B division of the North Jersey Interscholastic Conference (NJIC).
+Longa played linebacker and running back at Saddle Brook High School.
+He earned second-team honors in the Carpenter division of the Bergen-Passaic Scholastic League (BPSL) in his sophomore year in 2009.
+He totaled 76 tackles, four sacks, 751 rushing yards and eight rushing touchdowns his junior year in 2010, earning first-team honors in the Meadowlands B division of the North Jersey Interscholastic Conference (NJIC).
 As a senior in 2011, the team started the season with 10 straight wins before losing in the Group 1 North 1 semi-final.
-He recorded over 70 tackles and over 1,000 rushing yards his senior season, earning All-Group 1, All-State, All-North Jersey, and All-Bergen County honors.
+Longa recorded over 70 tackles and over 1,000 rushing yards his senior season, earning All-Group 1, All-State, All-North Jersey, and All-Bergen County honors.
 He accepted an invitation to play in the 2011 Chesapeake Bowl, a senior-only all-star game featuring players from New Jersey, Pennsylvania, Delaware, Maryland, Washington, D.C., Virginia and West Virginia.
 He also participated in track at Saddle Brook High.

 In the class of 2012, Longa was rated a four-star athlete recruit, the No. 31 athlete in the country and the No. 9 overall prospect in New Jersey by ESPN.com: a three-star outside linebacker recruit, the No. 33 outside linebacker in the country and the No. 8 overall prospect in New Jersey by Rivals.com: a three-star outside linebacker recruit, the No. 42 outside linebacker in the country and the No. 11 overall prospect in New Jersey by 247Sports.com: and a two-star recruit and the No. 110 outside linebacker in the country by Scout.com.
 He was also rated both a three-star recruit, the No. 59 outside linebacker in the country and the No. 17 overall prospect in New Jersey on 247Sports.com's composite rating, which takes into account the ratings of all the other major recruiting services in the country.